SolKumar/Project-Genesis/sepoy/readme.md

 Start here.
-This is your first application and will simply return "Hello World Again"
+This is your first application and will simply return "Hello World Again".